The Vista: History

+Music City Mall, Lewisville (2017–2022)

-In October 2017, the mall was sold in a live auction to Texas businessman John Bushman of ICA Properties, which owns Music City Mall, Odessa.
+In October 2017, the mall was sold for $17.3 million in an online auction to Texas businessman John Bushman of ICA Properties, which owns Music City Mall, Odessa.
+Notably, the mall sold for less than its appraised value of $34.5 million.
 Upon the purchase, Vista Ridge Mall was renamed Music City Mall, Lewisville.
 ICA Properties later unveiled a monument inside the mall featuring the Ten Commandments, which they have a tradition of doing at all of their properties.

+On September 18, 2018, the mall hosted a grand re-opening celebration, featuring Disney Channel stars Olivia Rodrigo and Kevin Quinn.
+The event also included activities for families.

+Following the purchase, the mall transitioned to a music-focused identity, and it became a key supporter of the local music and arts scene.
+Under this ownership, the mall featured multiple live performances seven days a week, which helped sustain local musicians.
+Music City Mall continued live performances during the COVID-19 pandemic, while adhering to CDC guidelines.
+The mall began hosting several events throughout the year, such as Malloween, the annual Christmas Tree Lighting ceremony, Dallas Comic Show, and ToyCon.
+In 2019, the mall hosted the K-Pop Together music festival.
+The mall still hosts some events, the most notable of which being Dallas Comic Show, which features celebrity appearances.

 On May 31, 2018, Sears announced it would be closing as part of a plan to close 72 stores nationwide.
 The store closed in September 2018.
 In August 2019, Zion Market opened its first Texas location in the former Sears.

 Dillard's transitioned into a clearance location in May 2019.
+The store is only accessible from exterior entrances, as it keeps the mall gate closed during business hours.

 On June 4, 2020, JCPenney announced it would be closing as part of a plan to close 154 stores nationwide.
-The store completed its liquidation on October 18, 2020.

-On January 6, 2021, Macy's announced it would be closing its location in Music City Mall as part of a plan to close 46 stores nationwide.
-Macy's completed its liquidation on March 21, 2021, leaving Dillard's Clearance as the only traditional anchor store left.
+The store completed its liquidation on October 18, 2020.On January 6, 2021, Macy's announced it would be closing its location in Music City Mall as part of a plan to close 46 stores nationwide.
+Macy's completed its liquidation on March 21, 2021, leaving Dillard's Clearance as the only traditional department store left.

-The Freeform series, Cruel Summer, used Music City Mall as a filming location.
-The series began airing on April 20, 2021.
+The Freeform series, Cruel Summer, used the mall as a filming location.
+The series ran from April 20, 2021, to July 31, 2023.

-In September 2022, ICA Properties sold Music City Mall to 1000 South Vermont LLC.
+In September 2022, ICA Properties sold the mall to 1000 South Vermont LLC.

-Redevelopment

-Upon its purchase by ICA Properties in 2017, Vista Ridge Mall was rebranded as Music City Mall, Lewisville.
-The mall transitioned to a music-focused identity, and it became a key supporter of the local music and arts scene.
-Under this ownership, the mall featured multiple live performances seven days a week, which helped sustain local musicians.
-Music City Mall continued live performances during the COVID-19 pandemic, while adhering to CDC guidelines.
-The mall hosted several events throughout the year, such as the annual Christmas Tree Lighting ceremony, and Toycon.
-In 2019, the mall hosted the K-Pop Together music festival.